djp3/blockpliance.public/README.md

 To get started with the Blockpliance API, follow these steps:

 1. Sign up for a Blockpliance account with our friendly team [https://calendly.com/blockpliance/personalized-intro](https://calendly.com/blockpliance/personalized-intro]).
-2. Basic Flow
+2. Program Flow
-3. 1.
-Initialize by requesting a token from AWS Cognito using username and password.
+   1. Initialize by requesting a token from AWS Cognito using username and password.
    2. Query for info on a crypto address with an http REST call
    3. Process the JSON response for the information you need
    4. Repeat 2 and 3 as necessary